- Arbor Networks - DDoS Experts

-HTTP and HTTPs application-layer DDoS attack traffic can be mitigated via the implementation of industry-standard BCPs such as situationally-appropriate network access control policies, network infrastructure-based reaction mechanisms such as flowspec, and IDMS's such as NETSCOUT Arbor Sightline, TMS, and AED/APS.
+HTTP and HTTPs application-layer DDoS attack traffic can be mitigated via the implementation of industry-standard BCPs such as situationally-appropriate network access control policies, network infrastructure-based reaction mechanisms such as flowspec, and IDMS's such as NETSCOUT Arbor Sightline, TMS, and AED.

 Due to their requirement for the establishment of a full TCP three-way handshake, DDoS attacks utilizing these specific vectors cannot be spoofed, which allows source-based mitigation mechanisms to be employed by defenders.

 HTTP pipelining is not supported by any current mainstream Web browsers, and such traffic may generally be filtered by defenders unless it is being used in the context of customized applications and/or services.
 Additionally, HTTP pipelining may generally be disabled on most Web servers, load balancers, revers proxies, and other relevant systems unless it it being used in specific contexts such as those described above.

 Network operators should perform reconnaissance to identify and remove or remediate abusable Mikrotik routers deployed on their networks and/or the networks of their customers.
 In their initial weblog post describing the Mēris botnet, Internet security company Qrator included instructions for identifying potentially-compromised Mikrotik devices; Mikrotik also posted details of vulnerable software versions.
 The NETSCOUT ASERT weblog post provides further classifiers for identifying Mēris and Dvinis botnet nodes.

 All relevant network infrastructure, architectural and operational BCPs should be implemented by network operators.